FIDE World Chess Championship 1948

 Died: 2010, Moscow, Russia

-Vasily Smyslov entered the 1948 championship as a rising star with a reputation for positional clarity, endgame mastery, and a harmonious style.
-Already highly respected within the USSR, he earned global recognition with his second-place finish.
-Though less politically favored than Botvinnik, Smyslov’s preparation was serious and professional.
-He lacked match experience but displayed consistency throughout the event.
-His calm demeanor and balanced play foreshadowed his future rise: he would challenge Botvinnik again three times and eventually become World Champion in 1957.
+Vasily Smyslov entered the 1948 championship as a rising star known for positional clarity, endgame control, and a harmonious style.
+Already highly respected in the USSR, he earned global recognition with his second-place finish.
+Though not as institutionally favored as Botvinnik, his preparation was serious and professional.
+Lacking match-play experience, he nevertheless showed consistent form and calm practical play—signs of the challenger he would soon become.
+Smyslov would face Botvinnik three times and claim the title in 1957.

 Format: Quintuple round-robin (5 players, each facing the others 5 times)